Video details

 "For the sake of others, the tree bears fruit; for the sake of others, the cow gives milk; for the sake of others, the rivers flow; and for the sake of others, this body exists."

-"Where great saints and mahāpuruṣas reside, that land becomes a sacred pilgrimage site, and for ages and ages, it grants peace, gratitude, and liberation to all beings."
+"Where great saints and mahāpuruṣas reside, that land becomes a sacred pilgrimage site, and for ages and ages, it grants peace, gratitude, and liberation."

 This text is transcribed and grammar corrected by AI.
 If in doubt what was actually said in the recording, use the transcript to double click the desired cue.
 This will position the recording in most cases just before the sentence is uttered.